adrelanos/aeternity-wiki/API-Examples.md

 ***

-3. Example: Now an example of accessing an api of a different node.
+3. Example: Now an example of accessing an API of a different node.

 This is how you request the header of the genesis block.
-Notice that the ip for external api is one lower than the ip for the api that is only on the same node.
+Notice that the IP for external API is one lower than the IP for the API that is only on the same node.

 ```